 Although originating in Vancouver, the Boathouse is now owned by Laundry’s Inc. which is a giant dining, hospitality, entertainment and gaming corporation based in Houston Texas.
-Laundry’s owns dozens of restaurants across North America including Morton’s Steakhouse and the Bubba Gump Shrimp Company.
+Laundry’s owns dozens of restaurants including Morton’s Steakhouse and the Bubba Gump Shrimp Company.
 They also own the Golden Nugget chain of hotels and casinos in the US.

 Milestones is known for its classy but kid-friendly restaurants.
 The place serves traditional chain dining dishes like burgers, pasta and steak.
 The same as their competitors, they also offer a daily Happy Hour menu.

 The same as the Keg, Milestones is owned by Recipe Unlimited which is a giant Ontario-based Canadian company (formerly called Cara Operations).
 The restaurant’s first place, on Vancouver’s Denman Street, started in 1989.
 Recipe Unlimited acquired the brand in 2002.

 Milestones has over 40 locations across Canada.
 Around Vancouver there are restaurants in West Vancouver (at Park Royal) and Surrey (at both Guildford Town Centre and Southpoint).
 There are also ones in Tsawwassen (at Tsawwassen Mills Mall) and in both Coquitlam and Langley.

 The original Milestones was located in downtown Vancouver, on Denman Street.
 It and all other former City of Vancouver locations, however, have since closed.